ginstrom/paladin-novel/manuscript/chapter-26.md

 "That," Kael said, "depends on you.
 Freedom isn't something you win once and keep forever.
 It's something each generation must choose anew, must protect and nurture and pass on to their children.
 The paladin and his friends gave you the foundation.
 What you build on it is up to you."

 As the lesson ended and the children scattered to their homes and families, Kael remained in the empty classroom, looking out at the bustling street beyond.
-Merchants hawked their wares, children played in the squares, and people of all races moved freely among each other, their interactions marked by respect rather than fear.
+Merchants hawked their wares with cheerful voices, children played in the squares with laughter echoing off the buildings, and people of all races moved freely among each other, their interactions marked by respect rather than fear.

 It was a good world, he reflected.
 Not perfect—no world ever was—but good.
 Just.
 Free.